-There is no community property regime in force and the court has broad discretion under ss19 and 21 of the MCL to decide the division of assets on divorce, taking into account a number of factors set out in local statute and derived from the common law.
+There is no community property regime in force and the court has broad discretion under Sections 19 and 21 of the MCL to decide the division of assets on divorce, taking into account a number of factors set out in local statute and derived from the common law.

-It has been held in Billes v Anco [2011] (2) CILR 74 (subsequently confirmed by the Court of Appeal in McTaggart v McTaggart [2011] (2) CILR 366) that the court will approach the division of assets on divorce in accordance with the 'modern view' that there should be no discrimination on the basis of the nature of the roles undertaken by the parties to the marriage.
-The court should 'aim for equality', derogating from that principle only in 'exceptional circumstances'.
-However, family law reform has been under discussion for some time, but no draft legislation has yet been produced.
+In Billes v Anco [2011] (2) CILR 74 (subsequently confirmed by the Court of Appeal in McTaggart v McTaggart [2011] (2) CILR 366) it was established that the court will approach the division of assets on divorce in accordance with the "modern view".
+That is, there should be no discrimination based upon the nature of the roles undertaken by the parties to the marriage.
+The court should "aim for equality", derogating from that principle only in "exceptional circumstances".

+Family law reform has been under discussion for some time, but the proposals have yet to become statute.

 While there is no specific legislation in relation to pre or postnuptial agreements, the court is likely to afford them a similar status as the English Supreme Court in Radmacher v Granatino [2010] UKSC 42.
-Again in Billes v Anco, the Judge found that the court should give weight to what was in that case an unsigned copy of what he referred to as a k or prenuptial agreement, in the division of assets upon divorce.
-The court thus retains discretion to disregard pre or postnuptial agreements or to lend them less weight if they are found to be unfair to the children of the marriage or if there was some injustice in the way that the agreement was reached between the parties.
+Again in Billes v Anco, the Judge found that the court should give weight to what was in that case an unsigned copy of what he referred to as a "marriage contract" or prenuptial agreement, in the division of assets upon divorce.
+The court thus retains discretion to disregard pre or postnuptial agreements or to lend them less weight, if they are found to be unfair to the children of the marriage or if there was some injustice in the way that the agreement was reached between the parties.